NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Razmiri Mask (Silver).md

 * * *

 **Effect** You bend "divine" power to your will using the techniques taught you by the Razmiri priesthood.
 You grant a single target you touch a number of temporary Hit Points equal to twice your level that last for 24 hours.
-If the target was [[Conditions/Unconscious|Unconscious]], it regains consciousness and doesn't lose consciousness again due to Hit Point loss as long as it has temporary Hit Points from this effect remaining.
+If the target was [[Unconscious|Unconscious]], it regains consciousness and doesn't lose consciousness again due to Hit Point loss as long as it has temporary Hit Points from this effect remaining.

 [[Equipment Effects/Effect_ Call Upon Razmir's Benevolence|Effect: Call Upon Razmir's Benevolence]]